hyperledger/fabric-sdk-node/README.md

     * `node test/integration/e2e/instantiate-chaincode.js`
     * `node test/integration/e2e/invoke-transaction.js`
     * `node test/integration/e2e/query.js`
-  * Test user management by member services with the following tests that exercise the fabric-ca-client package with a KeyValueStore implementations for a file-based KeyValueStore as well as a CouchDB KeyValueStore.
-To successfully run this test, you must first set up a CouchDB database instance on your local machine.
-Please see the instructions below.
-    * `test/integration/fabric-ca-services-tests.js`
-    * `test/integration/couchdb-fabricca-tests.js`
-    * `test/integration/cloudant-fabricca-tests.js`
-  * To re-run `node test/integration/e2e.js` or `fabric-ca-services-tests.js` stop the network (ctrl-c), clean up the docker instances (`docker rm $(docker ps -aq)`) and restart the network with `docker-compose up` as described above.

 ### Special Tests for Hardware Security Module support via PKCS#11 interface
 The SDK has support for PKCS#11 interface in order to allow applications to make use of HSM devices for key management.
 To turn these tests off, set environment variable "PKCS11_TESTS" to "false".
 In order to run the tests: